 Takeshi Okaware, the first manager of KFC Japan, had the idea of a “party bucket” for Christmas soon after the company opened in 1970.
 At that time, he overheard foreigners having a conversation about how they craved their favorite seasonal turkey for Christmas.
 In 1974, KFC Japan ran an enormous Christmas marketing campaign that led to the tradition of having fried chicken with the family on Christmas.

 Creating meaningful memories through marketing can have an impact.
-By tailoring your content to market needs, you can grow brand equity in Japan.
+You can grow brand equity in Japan by tailoring your content to market needs.

 Read more about content localization and its importance.

 You can see festive and colorful illuminations in Japan.
 Lights are on display in department stores, restaurants, and public spaces.
 The light installations invite couples, families, and people to pass by and be entertained by the lights.
 In Tokyo or Osaka, you can find event-based illuminations of larger sizes with audiovisual effects.

 2- There is no Christmas gift-giving in Japan

 Unlike in Western countries, Japanese people don’t treat Christmas as a typical gift-giving day.
 However, Japanese couples gift each other, and young families might purchase presents for their children.